 List Hours: List hours include service sites that target the poor, underserved, and needy.
 Students must complete these hours from the approved list, which can be found on the Canvas student page, from Pastoral Ministry, and on the website under the "Spirituality" link (found in the left-handed column).
-All 10 list hours must be from one site.
+All 10 list hours must be completed at a single site.